Andzelmas/smp_groovebox/README.md

 # smp_groovebox
 ## Simple groovebox for linux based systems.
 Works on rpi too.
+Check out https://brumakes.com/programming.php for development blog and some videos.

 Everything is written in C.
 As of today its possible to load lv2 plugins, route audio/midi streams, use a very simple synth and even more simple sampler.
+Furthermore CLAP implementation is on its way.
+Now it is possible to load CLAP plugins, use their audio buffers.
+When the parameter and event extensions will be in the code, the plugins will be fully usable and I will add other extensions as I develop.

 This software uses minimal dependencies and its ui is using ncurses, so it can be used from a terminal and without any graphical environment.
 Further more the gui adapts to small screens, so works nicely with rpi touch screens - this was the main catalyst to make this software in the first place.